alheka/seventimeapi/source/index.html.md

 --------- | ------- | -----------
-quoteName                           |  | If specified, quotes that match the parameter will be included. quoteNumber                         |  | If specified, quotes that match the parameter will be included. sortBy                              |  | If specified, a sort will be made on the specified parameter sortDirection                       |  | "ascending" or "descending".
+quoteName                           |  | If specified, quotes that match the parameter will be included. quoteNumber                         |  | If specified, quotes that match the parameter will be included. fromQuoteDate                       |  | If specified, invoices with quote date after or on this date will be included.
+The date has to be in the format 'YYYY-MM-DD' toQuoteDate                         |  | If specified, invoices with quote date before or on this date will be included.
+The date has to be in the format 'YYYY-MM-DD' fromValidToDate                     |  | If specified, invoices with valid to date after or on this date will be included.
+The date has to be in the format 'YYYY-MM-DD' toValidToDate                       |  | If specified, invoices with valid to date before or on this date will be included.
+The date has to be in the format 'YYYY-MM-DD' sortBy                              |  | If specified, a sort will be made on the specified parameter sortDirection                       |  | "ascending" or "descending".
 If specified and sortBy is specified the sort order will be ascending or descending